kurtcms/vco-api-wan-anomaly-alert/README.md

-# VMware VeloCloud SD-WAN: Detect and Alert of WAN Anomaly
+# VMware VeloCloud SD-WAN Orchestrator API: Detect and Alert of WAN Anomaly

 This Python app is containerised with [Docker Compose](https://docs.docker.com/compose/) for rapid and modular deployment that fits in any microservice architecture.